rickosborne/cascades/md/34-6-1-sandstorm.md

 Irene struggled behind me, so I slammed my head back into hers, trying to wedge it into the corner.
 "One of them has an expensive fountain pen!"

-Her struggle intensified, so I head-butted her a third time and a fourth.
+Her struggle intensified, so I headbutted her a third time and a fourth.
 I heard her head slam into the wall on the third, then felt it rebound from the wall on the fourth.
 Her struggling ceased and her arms went limp.
-My own brain was fuzzy and it took a second to clear.
+My own brain was fuzzy, taking a second to clear.

 "I've got it!"
 Terry exclaimed.